the-events-calendar/the-events-calendar/readme.txt

 * Incorporated a number of enhancements to ease compatibility with Easy Digital Downloads (thanks for all your help, Pippin!)
 * Removed a PHP notice that arose when querying from events and other post types at the same time
 * Fixed an issue where inaccurate draft counts were appearing on the backend events list (thanks to Neil on the forums for the first report!)
-* Incorporate updated Icelandic translation by Baldvin √ñrn Berndsen
+* Incorporate updated Icelandic translation by Baldvin Berndsen

 = 3.1 =

-* Significant performance improvements to month view (thanks to Gr√©gory for the initial report!)
+* Significant performance improvements to month view (thanks to Gr‚àö¬©gory for the initial report!)
 * Improved compatibility with Canvas and other themes by WooThemes (thanks to Paul Pruneau for the heads up!)
 * Fixed several bugs relating to event cutoff times and month view (thanks jadonulrich for the report!)
 * The correct default view now applies to event category listings